shanesturrock/bioit/docs/Installation.md

 It won't be the default after this but the IGV build script will manually set the `$JAVA_HOME` and `$JAVA_PATH` variables it needs to build IGV using this.
 The `version_check` script includes a check that the Oracle JDK is the latest version.
 Update by downloading the newest version when this warns that it is out of date.

+## Disable shutdown by normal users

+The user's desktop will have a shutdown button and they could in theory close the whole machine down.
+To stop this, create the following file:

+    /etc/polkit-1/rules.d/55-inhibit-shutdown.rules

+And paste the following in:

+    polkit.addRule(function(action, subject) {
+        if ((action.id == "org.freedesktop.consolekit.system.stop" || action.id == "org.freedesktop.consolekit.system.restart") && subject.isInGroup("admin")) {
+            return polkit.Result.YES;
+        }
+        else {
+            return polkit.Result.NO;
+        }
+    });

+Now when users log in they won't see the shutdown button and they won't be able to call the shutdown command from the shell either.

 ## Secure ssh but retain admin access

 Create a build user account with admin rights which will be used to do tool updates: